 Facilities also support breadth.
 The school lists specialist spaces including an Innovation Suite, library, drama studio, gymnasium, two science laboratories, two music rooms plus soundproof music pods for one-to-one tuition, practice and recording, and a chapel used for productions.

 It is also important to factor in admissions costs.
-The admissions page lists an application fee of £180.
+Families should check the current application fee directly with the school before applying.

 The school is in Camden, adjacent to Regent’s Park, and it explicitly uses the park as an extension of school life for sport and outdoor activities.